Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Whatever the case, Keeda’s vengeful brothers, understandably upset, had nearly doomed the whole race by plucking the sun from the sky and using it to roast his nuts.
 But the females stepped in, stopped the madness and confiscated Keeda’s own abused nards to restore fertility to the whole race...though the damage was done.
 The half-scorched left testicle, the one that supposedly fathered female cubs, was nearly destroyed, hence why females were so much rarer than males.

-It was a story that never failed to get rooms full of cubs---and adults---chittering merrily.
+It was a story that never failed to get rooms full of cubs - and adults - chittering merrily.
 But Meereo had often wondered privately why his people, so fixated on fertility and reproductive success as they were, had preserved their neutered god over all others.
 In any case, the idiom *“as valuable as Keeda’s balls”* had endured alongside the trickster himself, and grown with time to mean something of utterly incomparable, unattainable value.

 Like, say, an intact and abandoned Hierarchy relay.

 Of course, the device wasn’t about to give up its secrets quickly and easily.
-Even if it *hadn’t* been older than any recorded galactic civilization---a fact which itself raised questions about what it was made from, how it was maintained, and more---the technological base on which it rested was tens of millions of years old.
+Even if it *hadn’t* been older than any recorded galactic civilization - a fact which itself raised questions about what it was made from, how it was maintained, and more - the technological base on which it rested was tens of millions of years old.

 How did you even *begin* to reverse-engineer something so ancient and advanced?